tryexcept0/tryexcept0/README.md

-### Not a Python guru but want to be one some day!
+### Not a Python & React guru but want to be one some day!